wp-plugins/wpnewcarousels/readme.txt

 = 1.3 (2012-4-5) =
 * Fix IE bugs.
-* Add effect parameter with carousel.
+* Add effect parameter with carousel

+= 1.4 (2012-9-4)
+* Integrate with wordpress media library, add new upload button with every background image url text box
+* Add few more checks with short code at backend to validate correctly.